hashgrind/sauron/README.md

 # sauron

-Sauron is a graph data ingestion tool that currently includes a bit of reddit.
-This was hacked together pretty quickly, so don't be surprised if it kinda sucks/makes your beard catch fire.
-No guarantees about anything.
-In fact, you probably shouldn't even use this.
+Sauron is a graph data ingestion tool designed for social engineering and casual mass surveillance.
+It is very much still in development.

 ## Installation